Gregy677/Boxing-beta-2/README.md

     end
 end

-local function getNearbyMoney(rootPart)
+-- Scan upward from model root local function getNearbyMoney(rootPart)
+    if not rootPart then return "💸 N/A" end

+    local step = 10
-    local closestDist = MONEY_MAX_DISTANCE
+    local maxHeight = 200
-    local closestMoney = nil
+    local startPos = rootPart.Position

+    for height = step, maxHeight, step do local checkPos = startPos + Vector3.new(0, height, 0)
         for base, label in pairs(moneyLabels) do
-        if base and base.Parent and label and label.Parent then local dist = (base.Position - (rootPart.Position + Vector3.new(0, 3, 0))).Magnitude
+            if base and base.Parent and label and label.Parent then local dist = (base.Position - checkPos).Magnitude
-            if dist <= closestDist and matchesMoneyPattern(label.Text) then closestDist = dist
+                if dist <= step and matchesMoneyPattern(label.Text) then return "💸 " .. label.Text
-                closestMoney = label.Text
                 end
             end
         end
+    end
-    return closestMoney and ("💸 " .. closestMoney) or "💸 N/A"
+    return "💸 N/A"
 end

 local function getPrimaryPart(m)